16 Questions To Ask To Get To Know Someone Quickly

 When was the last time someone asked you what's commonly misunderstood about you?
 Many individuals have something they wish people would realize or not assume about them.

-Finding this out can help you understand any parts of a person's identity that they value and may clear up any misconceptions or first impressions you have about the person and their personality traits.
+Finding this out can help you understand key parts of a person's identity that they value and may clear up any misconceptions you may hold about the person and their personality traits.

 What's on your bucket list this year?